As an admin, the Account Settings tab contains multiple settings you can control and change in your Canvas account.

 View Restriction Settings

-You can also allow or restrict four options for the entire account:
+You can also manage five restriction settings for the entire account.

 If you don't want teachers to be able to rename their courses, select the Don't let teachers rename their courses checkbox .

-To allow students to opt-in to receive scores as part of grading notifications, select the Students can opt-in... checkbox .
+To allow students to opt-in to receive scores as part of grading notifications, select the Students can opt-in to receving scores in email notifications checkbox .
 When this option is enabled, the user's notification preferences page displays an opt-in checkbox in the Course Activities Grading section.
 If you enable this option but disable it at a later time, the checkbox will be removed from the notifications page, and anyone who has opted in will no longer receive scores in grading notifications.

 If you don't want students to be able to view quiz questions after their course has concluded, click the Restrict students from viewing quiz questions after course end date checkbox .